 1.3 Recommendations

-After the theoretical analysis of the material, it should now be tested in a real world application.
+Now that the material has been proven to work in a theoretical environment, it should be tested in a real world application.
 Because of the Formula One precedence to use aluminum materials, further research should be done to determine if there is an aluminum-type material that has similar thermodynamic properties.
 Further research needs to be done to simplify the manufacture process as well as reduce the cost associated with it.

 2.0 Introduction

 Formula Racing is one of the largest spectating racing sports in the world.
-As part of this heavy competition, every avenue is explored to decrease each lap time for the driver.
-The current approach is to increase the horsepower and or rotational speed of the engine.
-This approach has been hampered as Formula 1 has made several specifications to limit the horsepower available to the drivers, all to increase the safety of the race.
-The proposed method of decreasing lap-time is therefore to increase the efficiency of the engine, as this would decrease the need to make pit stops for refueling.
+As part of this heavy competition, every avenue is explored to decrease the lap time for the driver.
+The current approach is to increase the horsepower of the engine.
+This approach has been hampered as Formula 1 has made several specifications to limit the horsepower available to the drivers by limiting the displacement of the engines.
+Another way to increase the horsepower is to increase the overall efficiency of the engine.
 This can be accomplished by increasing the internal temperature of the engine, or by decreasing the heat lost to the environment.
-The purpose of this report is to outline a method of increasing the efficiency of a Formula 1 engine with the end goal being selecting a new material to be used as a piston as well as a better insulator for the piston sleeve, both of which will increase the internal temperature of the engine.
-The report will also outline preliminary findings including the calculations and simulation of selected materials.
+The purpose of this report is to outline a method of increasing the efficiency of a Formula 1 engine with the end goal being selecting a new material to be used as a piston as well as a better insulator for the piston sleeve.
+The ideal material will be able to withstand the complex loads on the system as well as stop excessive heat from being lost to the surroundings.
+The report will outline preliminary findings including the calculations and simulation of selected materials.
 This report contains a Background of Problem, Theory of Design, Material Selection, Thermal Analysis, Material Analysis, Material Manufacture, Cost Analysis, Future Design Considerations, Conclusion, and Appendices section.

 3.0 Background of Problem